Hero_independentcontractor

 2. Independent contractors have flexibility over their working hours

-Independent contractor have the ability to control their working hours.
+Independent contractors have the ability to control their working hours.
 Unlike a regular employee, you don’t have to put in a full shift—you can work as long (or as little) as you like.
-Although you’ll still have deadlines, you choose how you want allocate your time to complete your work.
-Here are some examples of people who might value this flexibility and control over their career:
+Although you’ll still have deadlines, you choose how you want to allocate your time to complete your work.
+Here are some examples of people who might greatly value this flexibility and control over their careers:

-• Someone with young children or a baby can schedule their work around their family's needs.
+- Parents of young children can schedule their work around their family's needs.
 They could choose to work early in the morning or late at night when their kids are asleep, or they could take on shorter-term contracts that allow them to have more time with their family

 3. Independent contractors earn more (before tax)